 In this article:

-What Is a Business Check?
+Where Can I Cash a Business Check?

-How Cashing a Business Check Works
+How to Cash a Business Check

 How to Cash a Business Check Without a Bank Account

 If you don't have a business checking account for your business yet, you can still cash a check if it's made out to your name instead of the business.
 If it's made to the business, however, there are a couple of options:

 - Go to the issuing bank: If the bank or credit union that issued the check has a branch near where you live, you may be able to cash it there, as they can confirm that the account the check is drawn from has sufficient funds.
 However, the financial institution may charge a service fee.